 Our Wholesale Division faces challenges presented by increasingly sophisticated client needs and technological advancement, coupled with uncertainty in the market and macroeconomic environment.
-To ensure continuity of service as well as add value to clients, we will continue to enhance collaboration across business lines, regions and divisions while further diversifying our business portfolio to stabilize revenues.
+To ensure continuity of service as well as adding value to clients, we will continue to enhance collaboration across business lines, regions and divisions while further diversifying our business portfolio to stabilize revenues.
 We will continue to deploy financial resources to selective and high growth opportunities and also focus on cost optimization.

 Global Markets aims to provide uninterrupted liquidity to our clients while reinforcing risk control and governance.
-Additionally, we aim to further diversify our business portfolio, reinforce global connectivity and cross-sell across our global client franchise leveraging our solid business foundation in Japan and competitive global products to pursue growth opportunities such as structured financing and solution business, International Wealth Management business as well as Global Equities, and continue to build on the strength of our Flow Macro businesses.
+Additionally, we aim to further diversify our business portfolio, reinforce global connectivity and cross-sell across our global client franchise leveraging our solid business foundation in Japan and competitive global products to pursue growth opportunities such as Structured Financing and Solution business, International Wealth Management business as well as Global Equities, and continue to build on the strength of our Flow Macro businesses.

-Investment banking aims to provide advisory services and financing to domestic as well as crossborder restructurings and industry-wide consolidations, as well as interest rate and FX solutions related to these transactions as volatile business environments impact our clients' businesses.
-We will leverage our Japanese strengths and focus on expanding our global advisory business, while also broadening ESG related businesses through initiatives such as the enhancement of our sustainability related capabilities.
-Additionally, we will accelerate group-wide collaborations to benefit our clients.
+Investment Banking aims to provide seamless client experiences as we target to accelerate advisory services and financing to domestic and cross-border restructurings and industry-wide consolidations, as well as interest rate and foreign exchange solutions as volatile business environments impact our clients' businesses.
+We have leveraged our Japanese strengths and focus on expanding our global advisory business, while also maintaining focus on sustainability in light of its importance within the industry and to our clients.
+Additionally, we will accelerate group-wide collaborations as we develop tailored advice for the benefit of our clients across a range of products and services.